-WordPress is very popular blogging or content managing platform.
+WordPress is a very popular blogging or content managing platform.
 The main goal of WordPress is, one can easily customize its features.
-The other most powerful feature is it’s ability to allow users to write or manage content in their own language.
-If you have been using WordPress for awhile and you would like to change the language for your admin dashboard, here a few easy steps:
+The other most powerful feature is its ability to allow users to write or manage content in their own language.
+If you have been using WordPress for a while and you would like to change the language for your admin dashboard, here a few easy steps:

 Step 1: Download the Language files

 Download your language file from WordPress’s WordPress in Your Language web page.
 The file will have a name such as in the following examples:

 "zh_CN.mo" -- Chinese. "fr_FR.mo" -- French. "de_DE.mo" -- German. "en_US.mo" -- US English. "en_GB.mo" -- British English.

 The first two small characters (‘de' for Deutsch) refer to the ISO-639 language code.
 This is followed by the ISO-3166 country code (_DE for German in the example).
 So, the German/Deutsch .mo file would be called de_DE.mo.